 Types of pancreatic cancer

 You can get cancer in the head, body or tail of the pancreas.
-Between 7 and 8 out of 10 pancreatic cancers (70 to 80%) are in the head of the pancreas.
+About 75 out of 100 pancreatic cancers (75%) are in the head of the pancreas.

 The vast majority of cancers of the pancreas are exocrine in type.
 Most of these exocrine pancreatic cancers are ductal adenocarcinomas.
 These cancers start in the cells lining the ducts of the pancreas.
 The ducts are the tubes that carry the pancreatic digestive juices to the main pancreatic duct and the duodenum.

-Other rarer types of exocrine pancreatic cancer are cystic tumours, cancer of the acinar cells and sarcomas.
-The treatment for these rarer types is similar to that for ductal adenocarcinoma.
+Rarer types of exocrine pancreatic cancer include cystic tumours and cancer of the acinar cells.
+The treatment for these types is similar to that for ductal adenocarcinoma.

 Endocrine pancreatic tumours